Home

 De Paul saw that Louise de Marillac had the temperament to supervise such work, which began in her home, and developed into the Sisters of Charity The sisters took vows to do this work but for one year only, renewable annually thereafter.
 The sisters took charge of the Paris Hôtel-Dieu and eventually their work spread to other locations in France.

+After increasingly ill health, Louise de Marillac died on March 15, 1660, six months before the death of Vincent de Paul.
+At the time of her death, the Daughters of Charity had more than 40 houses in France.
 Saint Louise de Marillac was canonized in 1934 by Pope Pius XI and, in 1960, was designated the Patron Saint of Christian Social Workers by Pope John XXIII.

 REFERENCES: